Elizabeth Warren 2020 presidential campaign: Early developments

 On November 22, 2019, Reps.
 Ayanna Pressley of Massachusetts, Deb Haaland of New Mexico, and Katie Porter of California (all prominent members of the Congressional Progressive Caucus) were announced as co-chairs of the campaign.

 At a December 2018 meeting, Elizabeth Warren and Bernie Sanders had agreed to refrain from attacking each other in the primaries, because both favored similar progressive goals.
 On January 12, 2020, however, Politico published a Sanders volunteer script allegedly being used in Iowa, giving talking points for a volunteer to attack Warren.
-On January 13, CNN published a story based on reports from four sources familiar with the December 2018 meeting, saying that Sanders there had said a woman couldn't win.
-When asked about this story, Warren said it was true, and Sanders denied he had said anything like that.
-The controversy increased tensions between the two progressive senators, as was later seen in a debate and afterward.
+On January 13, CNN published a story based on reports from four sources familiar with the December 2018 meeting between Warren and Sanders, reporting that during the meeting Sanders had told Warren that he believed a woman couldn't win election to the presidency in 2020.
+When asked about this story, Warren said it was true, while Sanders denied that he had said anything resembling the reports.
+The controversy increased tensions on the campaign trail between the two progressive senators.

 In February 2020, six women resigned from Warren's campaign, citing a toxic racial environment and tokenism.
 Warren apologized, saying she took responsibility and would work with her team to do better.
 In March 2020, two Nevada campaign insiders said that their local team had failed to "address the culture that led to the women's departures."